pasqal-io/emulators/docs/advanced/noise.md

-# Noise Implementation in EMU-MPS
+# Noise Implementation in emu-mps
-To faithfully emulate the Pasqal QPU using EMU-MPS, we need to include noise effects, as these effects cannot be neglected in a real quantum system—they significantly impact the performance and fidelity of the QPU.
+To faithfully emulate the Pasqal QPU using emu-mps, we need to include noise effects, as these effects cannot be neglected in a real quantum system—they significantly impact the performance and fidelity of the QPU.

 In open quantum many-body systems, noise is typically expressed in terms of **mixed states** and **noise channels** using a **density matrix representation**.
-Similar to a state-vector emulator, EMU-MPS **only handles pure states**.
+Similar to a state-vector emulator, emu-mps **only handles pure states**.
 Therefore, we implement noise using a higher order Monte Carlo method ([see here](https://www.phys.ens.psl.eu/~dalibard/publi3/osa_93.pdf)), where we evolve the system using an **effective Hamiltonian** and then apply a quantum jump at certain times.
 This method is probabilistic in the sense that it approximates the simulation of a mixed state using many non-deterministic pure state simulations.

 ## Noise Types